 Remote to local exploits can have undesirable repercussions for organizations as they allow attackers to run malicious codes by abusing security vulnerabilities.
 Such exploits can be utilized for business disruptions, data theft, and spying.
 The dwell detection time for manual response processes and the MTTR in such attacks are high.
-SOAR platforms can reduce the overall dwell detection time and MTTR by synchronizing the incident reporting, enrichment, analysis, and containment processes.
-A playbook for this SOAR use case can check to see whether the triggered alert was blocked or not and take the appropriate action if further quarantine or blocking are required.
+Security Orchestration platforms can reduce the overall dwell detection time and MTTR by synchronizing the incident reporting, enrichment, analysis, and containment processes.
+A playbook for this security automation use case can check to see whether the triggered alert was blocked or not and take the appropriate action if further quarantine or blocking are required.

 SOAR for Cyber Fusion

 Cyber fusion combines threat intelligence sharing, end-to-end automation, and threat response together for faster, smarter, and more efficient security.
 By actioning incidents with automated workflows and enabling cyber fusion-driven collaboration between different people, processes, and technologies, security teams seamlessly can leverage security automation to manage incident triage efforts to prevent malicious attacks.
 Automation allows them to deduce insights from threat campaigns, identify the course of action of potential adversaries, and create threat patterns by correlating isolated threats and incidents.